lszymanski7/boilerplate-react/README.md

 <!-- FEATURES -->
 ## Features
+- Configured Redux store with the following properties:
+  - Redux Logger added as middleware,
+  - Redux DevTools disabled for production.
 - Webpack configuration split into three files to separate the production and development environments.
 Provides support for Webpack Dev Server and plugins such as:
   - html-webpack-plugin,
   - copy-webpack-plugin,